Are you eating the right food to protect your eyes from cataracts, glaucoma, macular degeneration, and other eye problems?

 There are many ways to eat carrots.
 Some like it fresh an unpeeled, while others love it julienned and are treated as snack sticks.
 You can also include it in your salads or in your soups.

 Kale is a green leafy vegetable which is an excellent source of zeaxanthin and lutein.
 These two are linked to Beta Carotene and Vitamin A that are essential in protecting the tissues of the eyes from sun damage.
 They also protect the eyes from age-related eye problems like cataracts and macular degeneration.

-The eyes are the windows of our soul.
-To be able to appreciate the beautiful things around us and to function at our prime, it is important to take care of it by being conscious of the foods we eat.
+To appreciate the things around you and function at your prime, be conscious of the foods you eat.
 Eating the right foods for your eyes and regularly visiting your eye doctor will help you enjoy better vision and excellent eye health.

 Locally owned and operated by optometrists in Jacksonville, Florida; we seek to provide our community with professional eye care for all ages.